Languages of Ukraine: Foreign languages

 A survey conducted in July 2023 found that almost 44% of respondents said they did not know English at all.
 At the same time, 26.9% of respondents said they could understand some words and simple phrases, but could not read, write or speak English at all.
 19.2% of Ukrainians said they could read, write or speak some English, but not well.
 Among those surveyed, 7.5% can read, write and speak English, but not fluently.
 In contrast, only 1.1% of respondents are fluent in English.

-Surveys using alternative methodolgy
+Surveys using alternative methodology

-Most Gallup Poll respondents in Ukraine chose the Russian language version of a survey.

 According to research data from the Kyiv National Linguistic University, currently not displayed on its website but preserved, in particular, on ‘accessed.on.Academia.edu’, as of 2009, a somewhat different picture was observed in the use of Ukrainian and Russian languages in everyday communication by Ukrainian citizens.

 Also, earlier in 2008, according to Gallup Institute research, it was found that 83% of Ukrainian citizens chose to fill out (and did fill out) a questionnaire in Russian.
 The methodology was that the survey was not related to the topic of language, but the questionnaires themselves were in three versions: in Russian, Ukrainian, and English.
 Thus, a result was achieved that was not related to the national or ideological identification of the respondents, with the results presented in the table above.